The real Bale - by those who know him best

 "I think the fact that I was 16 when I made my club debut helped out a bit.
 I knew it was not too much of an issue.

-"From the first day he came with us he stood out in training sessions, stayed behind after training to practice free-kicks and shooting.
+"From the first day he came with us, he stood out in training sessions, stayed behind after training to practise free-kicks and shooting.
 Put it this way, it would have been very difficult to miss him.

 "He has certainly been one of the best players I have ever worked with and I have been fortunate enough to work with really talented players in different countries all over the world.